Our favourite places are have started to reopen, so we don't blame you if getting out and about and back to normal seems more appealing than ever.

-But before you swap your balcony for the beach, your sofa for a safari park, or your dining table for socially distanced picnics, check out our in-depth guide below around domestic travel, along with the latest guidance on planning a holiday in England, so you’re in the know before you go.
+But before you swap your balcony for the beach, your sofa for a safari park, or your dining table for a top-notch sit-down meal, check out our in-depth guide below around domestic travel, along with the latest guidance on planning a holiday in England, so you’re in the know before you go.

 Where can I visit now?